ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/python_package_installation.rst

 Python Package Installation Guide
 =================================

-The Sensitivity Calculator Python package can be installed from the UKATC AtLast Sensitivity Calculator GitHub repository.
+The Sensitivity Calculator Python package can be installed from the `UKATC AtLast Sensitivity Calculator GitHub repository <https://github.com/ukatc/AtLAST_sensitivity_calculator>`__.

 Instructions are provided below.

-.. note:: Please contact `Pamela Klaassen`_ if you require access to the repository.

-.. note:: At a future release, the Python package will be installable from a
-    publicly available repository.

 .. _installing from git: